nandormatyas/Coursera-python-studies/README.md

 # Python-studies
 This repository includes the code written following the [Python for Everybody Specialization course on Coursera](https://www.coursera.org/specializations/python), accomplished in 2017.
-This is my very first approach towards coding, I was completely unaware of clean code directives, please view code accordingly.
+This was my very first approach towards coding, I was completely unaware of clean code directives, please view code accordingly.

 The first part, learning the basics, was written in python2.